-In a medium Dutch oven, melt the butter over medium heat.
-Add the bacon and cook, stirring occasionally, until crisp.
+Melt 2 tablespoons butter in a medium Dutch oven over medium heat.
+Add the bacon and cook, stirring occasionally, until crisp, about 6 minutes.
 Transfer to paper towels to drain.

 Drain or spoon off all but 3 tablespoons of the fat in the pot.
-Add the onion, bell pepper, and celery and cook, stirring occasionally, until the vegetables just begin to become tender, about 5 minutes.
-Season with salt and pepper and add the flour, thyme, paprika, and bay leaves.
+Add the onion, bell pepper and celery and cook, stirring occasionally, until the vegetables just begin to become tender, about 5 minutes.
+Season with salt and pepper and add the flour, thyme and bay leaves.
 Stir the flour into the vegetables to make a paste and coat them evenly.
-Cook a minute or two to get rid of the raw flour smell.
+Cook a minute or two to get rid of the raw flour flavor.
 Add the chicken broth and bring to a simmer.
-Cover and simmer until all of the vegetables are tender, about 15 minutes.
+Cover and cook until the vegetables are tender, 15 minutes.

-Uncover the pot and add the potato, half-and-half, and corn.
+Uncover the pot and add the potato, half-and-half and all but 1/2 cup of the corn.
 Simmer, uncovered, until the potato is very tender but not yet falling apart, 10 to 12 minutes.
-If desired, puree about a cup of the soup in a food processor or blender and stir it back into the soup.
-Discard the bay leaves.
-Serve garnished with the cooked bacon and some chives or parsley.

 Meanwhile, melt the remaining 1 tablespoon butter in a medium skillet over medium-high heat.
 Add the reserved ½ cup corn and cook, stirring, until warmed through, 6 to 8 minutes.